-The pro plan allows 200,000 translated words and supports an unlimited number of translated languages.
+The pro plan allows 200,000 translated words and supports five translated languages.
 It retails at €49 per month or €490 per year.

 If you have the budget for it, Weglot is one of the best translation services on the market today.

 The WordPress Multilingual Plugin, often abbreviated to WPML, is one of the oldest translation solutions for WordPress.
 According to the developers, WPML is active on almost 1 million websites — an impressive statistic when you consider the fact this WordPress plugin is not available free of charge.

 WPML supports over 40 languages and allows you to add your own variants of languages.
 Translated content can be published on the same domain using sub-directories or sub-domains, or on a unique domain.

 Whilst automatic translation is supported by WPML, the plugin is widely known for giving you the tools to translate everything yourself.
 You just need to add each translation to your posts and pages.
 Translation services can, however, be integrated directly into WPML.